 But what if you only have a few days to explore this beautiful part of Palawan?
 There are so many other things to do in El Nido and so prioritizing your activities is a must.

-El Nido Island Hopping Overview
+El Nido Island Hopping Map & Overview

 El Nido’s beauty lies in the exquisite limestone cliffs that are dotted all over the islands and peak out of the ocean.
 Each of these unique and natural geographical structures is covered in greenery and surrounded by crystal clear blue water.

-There are four El Nido island hopping tours to choose from: Tour A, Tour B, Tour C and Tour D.
+There are four El Nido island hopping tours to choose from: Tour A, Tour B, Tour C, and Tour D.

 Each tour follows the same itinerary which makes it a lot easier when deciding which El Nido island hopping tour to choose from.

 The tours start at 09:00, but expect to wait a while before you eventually leave the harbor.
 Things work at a slower pace in El Nido – otherwise known as Philippines time!

-El Nido Tour A: 1200 PHP ($22)
+El Nido Tour A

-El Nido tour A itinerary
+El Nido Tour A Itinerary

 - Shimizu Island